 Q28.
 Can shock collars cause brain damage in pets?

 Yes, it can.
-I don’t recommend using shock collars on small animals like dogs and cats because they are very sensitive to pain.
-The dog or cat may not show any signs of being in pain other than the fact that he is in pain, but you should watch your pet closely for any change in behavior after receiving shocks from the collar (a very bad habit).
+I don’t recommend using electronic collars on small animals like dogs and cats because they are very sensitive to pain.
+The dog or cat may not show any signs of being in pain other than the fact that he is in pain, but you should watch your pet closely for any change in his bad behavior after receiving shocks from the collar (a very bad habit).

 Watch their eyes for a color change as well, and watch how alert they become when around their surroundings.
 It’s hard to explain unless you’ve seen it before.
 Also, keep an eye out for seizures since this could also be a side effect of using these devices on your pets.